maryAnnab/toDoList_python/README.md

  4. Edit task
  5. Leave

+-It allows users to organize all their tasks using the category feature.

 -The user can input their choice by selecting the number corresponding to the action they want to perform.

 -Follow the on-screen instructions to add, delete, or edit tasks.